As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 So here's a great trick: if your sauce needs a little help thickening, set the bowl over the pot of hot water in which you just cooked the spaghetti, tossing constantly with tongs until the sauce becomes silky and dreamy and clings just so to the spaghetti.
 It takes but a moment.

-- 1 pound spaghetti
+- 1 pound (454 grams) asparagus

-- 2 tablespoons olive oil
+- 2 tablespoons (30 ml) olive oil

-- 1 egg plus 3 egg yolks
+- 2 whole eggs plus 2 egg yolks

 - Bring a large pot of well-salted water to a boil.